-Domestic workers in New York City who work more than 80 hours in a calendar year are entitled to two paid days off to care for themselves or for close family members when they become ill.
+Domestic professionals in New York City who work more than 80 hours in a calendar year are entitled to two paid days off to care for themselves or for close family members when they become ill.
 These two paid days off are in addition to the three paid days off they get from the Domestic Workers’ Bill of Rights.

 The Right to Disability Insurance

-New York requires employers of domestic workers to withhold additional taxes for disability insurance, which provides short-term benefits for employees who are unable to work due to a non-work related illness or injury including pregnancy.
+New York requires employers of domestic professionals to withhold additional taxes for disability insurance, which provides short-term benefits for employees who are unable to work due to a non-work related illness or injury including pregnancy.

 The Right to Workers’ Compensation Insurance

-Help is available for domestic workers in New York who are not receiving the compensation and benefits they are entitled to receive.
+Help is available for domestic professionals in New York who are not receiving the compensation and benefits they are entitled to receive.
 It does not matter if you are a citizen, a permanent resident, or undocumented.
 If you work for a family in New York, you are entitled to these rights regardless of your immigration status.

 In addition, if you have a strong case, you can be represented by an unpaid wages and compensation lawyer on a contingency fee basis.
 This means that you do not have to pay any attorneys’ fees unless you win.
 And in most cases, the law requires your employer to pay your lawyer if you win.

 To get more information about your rights, contact us today.
 The initial consultation is free and completely confidential.